Welcome to Brazil

 Brazilian Data Map

 Browse through Brazilian economic data by clicking on the map and accessing information about Brazil and all Brazilian States.

 Leading Regional Economy

-Brazil ranks among the top 10 economies in the world and it’s the largest one in Latin America, with a GDP of USD 1.8 trillion in 2019
+Brazil is one of the largest economies in the world and the largest one in Latin America, with a GDP of USD 1.8 trillion in 2019

 Global Destination for Investment